relevance/diametric/README.md

 as long as using free version.
 While Peer service can use memory and free version of transactor, which means we can save data in a file through Datomic's transactor.
-Other than that, Peer service has excellent API to use Datomic's various features.
+Other than that, Peer service has an excellent API to use Datomic's various features.

 ## Installation